Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Evaluation

-Next, we perform an ablation study of the proposed multi-component reward function.
-We train five policy variants: full reward, with disabled reward component encouraging moving the hand towards the object $r_\textrm{reach}$, with disabled reward component encouraging holding the object $r_\textrm{hold}$, with disabled reward component encouraging rotating the object towards the nominal rotation $r_\textrm{orient}$, and finally, with disabled whole manipulation component $r_\textrm{man} = r_\textrm{reach} + r_\textrm{hold} + r_\textrm{orient}$. \reffig{fig:sr_ablation} shows the of average success rates for this ablation study.
-One can observe that when a single component of the manipulation reward is disabled, the policy learns to achieve the goal slower, but still reliably makes progress towards high success rate.
-The most influence has the removal of the $r_\textrm{hold}$ component.
-Without $r_\textrm{hold}$, the policy had the highest variance within runs and achieved the lowest success rate among single-component ablations.
-This shows that the reward component encouraging holding behavior is the most important one of the proposed manipulation reward.
-A deteriorated, but still reliable convergence without single reward terms suggests that although each component is important, the formulation is generic enough to not depend on the exact details.
+\reffig{fig:sr_ablation} shows the learning curves for this ablation study.
+One can observe that when a single component of the manipulation reward is disabled, the policy learns to achieve the goal slower but still reliably makes progress towards a high success rate.
+The most important component is $r_\textrm{hold}$.
+Without $r_\textrm{hold}$, the policy has the highest variance within runs and achieves the lowest success rate among single-component ablations.
+This shows that encouraging holding behavior is essential.

+The deteriorated but still reliable convergence without single reward terms suggests that although each component is important, the formulation is generic enough to not depend on every detail.
 In contrast, disabling the whole manipulation reward $r_\textrm{man}$ has a drastic negative effect on the performance of the policy.
-Although it achieved a success rate of 50\%, it struggled to learn a robust behavior for objects in difficult configurations.
-Overall, this ablation study demonstrated that the proposed manipulation reward component significantly speeds-up learning of dexterous pre-grasp manipulation.
+Although it achieves a success rate of 50\%, it struggles to learn a robust behavior for objects in difficult configurations.
+Overall, this ablation study demonstrates that the proposed manipulation reward component significantly speeds up the learning of dexterous pre-grasp manipulation.

+To assess the generalization capabilities of the learned policy, we measure its success rate, both on the training set and the test set.
+We use the policy trained with curriculum and the full reward.
+The training set consists of 30 objects, ten for each of the three categories.
+The test set consists of nine novel objects of the known categories.
+We perform 100 grasping attempts for each object.
+This results in 3,000 attempts for the training set and 900 attempts for the test set.

+Object initial rotations are sampled as during learning: 20\% upright, 40\% on the left side, and 40\% on the right side.
+Once the target pre-grasp is reached, the success is tested by closing the hand.
+If the object stays in the hand and the key condition of a functional grasp, such as an index finger on the trigger, is satisfied, an attempt is considered successful.
+We allocate 300 steps or 10\,s per episode.